AbrarAdnan/Data-Driven-Ranking-of-Top-CS-Universities/README.md

 ```bash
 python scraper.py --chromedriver_path <Location to the chromedriver>
 ```
-   eg. python scraper.py --chromedriver_path "C:\Users\Adnan\Desktop\chromedriver.exe"
+For example: `python scraper.py --chromedriver_path "C:\Users\Adnan\Desktop\chromedriver.exe"`
-6. After the script has finished running it'll save a our scraped data into file called best_uni_list.csv in the project directory.
+6. After the script has finished running, it will save the scraped data in a file called best_uni_list.csv in the project directory.

 # Notes
 1. The chromedriver file is included in the repository
 2. The code needs python to run.
-Download python from here [Windows](https://www.python.org/ftp/python/3.11.0/python-3.11.0-amd64.exe) [Linux](https://www.python.org/ftp/python/3.11.0/Python-3.11.0.tgz) [MAC OS](https://www.python.org/ftp/python/3.11.0/python-3.11.0-macos11.pkg)
+Download python for [Windows](https://www.python.org/ftp/python/3.11.0/python-3.11.0-amd64.exe), [Linux](https://www.python.org/ftp/python/3.11.0/Python-3.11.0.tgz) or [MAC OS](https://www.python.org/ftp/python/3.11.0/python-3.11.0-macos11.pkg).
-3. While running the code a window of chrome will appear.
-You can see the website it's working on in real time.
-You can check the console/terminal to get an more of what it's doing in real time through the output messages.
+3. While running the code, a window of Chrome will appear.
+You can see the website it is working on in real time.
+You can also check the console/terminal for additional output messages to get a better understanding of what is happening in real time.
-4. The code will take a little less than 10 minutes to run and give the output.
+4. The code will take approximately 10 minutes to run and produce output.